n33kos/canvas-game-template/README.md

 # canvas-game-template
 A template for quick-starting HTML canvas games.

-# Instructions
+# Setup Instructions
 - Run `npm install`
 - Find and replace `newGame` with your game's name
-- Get developing!
+- Delete example gameObjects and levels
+- Make a great game!

+# Examples
+Usage examples are included as gameObjects and levels.